thegoner24/new-york-times-test/README.md

   ```
   (not `"_type": "module"`)
 - **Vite server not accessible**: If you get `ERR_CONNECTION_TIMED_OUT`, make sure the dev server is running and accessible at http://localhost:5173/.
 Try `npm run dev -- --host` if accessing from another device or VM.
+- **TypeScript errors**: If you encounter TypeScript errors, run `npm run build` to check for type issues.
+Make sure your tsconfig files are properly set up.
+- **Testing errors**: If tests fail to run, ensure Jest is properly configured with `jest.config.cjs` and that test files follow the naming convention `*.test.tsx` or `*.spec.tsx`.
+- **React version compatibility**: This project uses React 19.
+If you encounter compatibility issues with certain packages, check their documentation for React 19 support.

 ---